ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Concurrent flow happens when two logical flows overlap in time.
 They are said to *run concurrently*.
 Also known as *multitasking* when referring to processes.
 Each time period that process executes a portion of its flow is called a *time slice*.

 ### Private Address Space
 Private subset of all address space.
 Private in that in general processes cannot read or write to each other's address space.
 I've written before about the memory layout of a process.
-But the new bit I'll add is the kernal virtual memory at the top of the address space is reserver for code, data, and the stack that the kernel uses when it executes instructions on behalf of the process (e.g. when the application program executes a system call).
+But the new bit I'll add is the kernel virtual memory at the top of the address space is reserved for code, data, and the stack that the kernel uses when it executes instructions on behalf of the process (e.g. when the application program executes a system call).

 ### User and Kernel Modes
 In order for the OS kernel to provide an airtight processes abstraction, in must provide a way to restrict the instructions that are available to an application, as well as the portions of the address space that it can access.